 2) Things cost money

-Children should understand where money goes.
+Children should understand where the money goes.
 When they are teenagers you can have them sit in on discussions regarding the family finances.
-How much is spent on the home and car payments.
-What is food costing the family.
-What are you spending on school fees and sporting equipment.
+How much is spent on the home and car payments?
+What is food costing the family?
+What are you spending on school fees and sporting equipment?
 It does not need to be every line item, but if they know what things cost, it will help them appreciate and understand why you make certain purchases.

 3) Wants and needs

 They now have money that they worked for.
 They should know that to buy something, they will need to part with some of it.
 This is where the next lesson comes in, “what is the difference between wants and needs?”
 I’m not suggesting that you have them memorize Maslow’s hierarchy of needs.
 They just need to know the difference between spending money on toy cars and bread.
 Only after buying everything that is compulsory for you to survive, should you even consider buying luxuries.

 The next spending habit they need to learn is that you don’t have to spend everything.
 If you have money left at the end of the month it does not need to go to luxuries.
 Costs will vary, and it is important to understand that if your costs during this month are contained to a minimum, it allows you to tank some of the big unforeseen expenses during the next month.
 It might be a good idea to pay them a bit extra to allow them to save for that paw patrol figure themselves, rather than buying it outright.

 Most importantly, they should see that you save.
 If they are aware of how much you are spending on everyday purchases and payments, they should see that the rest is saved.
 They should also know why the money is saved.
 Will it be used to supplement the emergency fund, be saved for retirement or will it go towards the family vacation?
 Obviously, some lessons will only be understood when they are older.
 Some of the concepts they will only grasp (or be interested in learning) later in life.
 You can read more about savings rate in my article how savings rate influences your retirement.

 5) Spend is more important than income